 Now, I was unaware that the keyboard would be different from a normal laptop.
 There are no F keys, which, after two weeks, I’m still trying to figure out.
 There’s also no caps lock key, which I like because I’m a traditional typist and I don’t have to worry about it getting in the way.
 Besides the funky keyboard layout, this Chromebook comes with minimal ports.
 Two USB ports, a headphone jack, a micro-SD card reader and, surprisingly, an HDMI port.
 It has Wi-Fi capabilities as well as Bluetooth capabilities, which are essential.
 A laptop wouldn’t be complete without a terrible trackpad or touchpad and, unsurprisingly enough, the one on the Haier Chromebook is just not very good at all.
 I immediately got a wireless mouse which plugs into one of the USB ports.
 Nothing fancy at all about the mouse but it is much better than the touchpad.

 The Haier Chromebook isn’t revolutionary by any means.
-It’s a run-of-the-mill laptop that is just equiped with, what is essentially, a beefed-up Chrome browser.
+It’s a run-of-the-mill laptop that is just equipped with, what is essentially, a beefed-up Chrome browser.
 For the price of $149, however, you can’t really beat it.
 I have a Samsung Galaxy Tab 4 10.1″ that costs almost double.
 It is small and compact, as well as light enough, to travel without hindering movement.
 It’s not going to be the greatest thing since slice bread but the Haier Chromebook definitely holds its own.

 Full specs on the Haier Chromebook